JoakimEskils/rock-paper-scissor/README.md

 # Join a game

-Create another post request in Postman, target adress:  localhost:8080/api/games/{id}/join\
+Create another POST request in Postman, target adress:  localhost:8080/api/games/{id}/join\
 In this example, {id} would be replaced with 4525303663931966310.

 In the post request, include a JSON with a chosen name.